Los Angeles Clippers: Salary Cap Maneuvering In Action

 The latest CBA contains one such new rule: the implementation of an “apron” that is slotted $4 million above the tax line, which for the upcoming season is set at $76.829 million.
 That puts the “apron” at $80.829 million.
-Teams are banned from exceeding the apron, even by a single penny, if they engage in certain transactions after July 1.
+Teams are prohibited from exceeding the apron if they engage in certain transactions.
 On that list: using the full midlevel exception, using the bi-annual exception, and accepting another team’s free agent by means of a sign-and-trade.

 The apron is a brick wall on spending, one that cannot be crossed for any reason.
 A team cannot exceed it even for a moment, and even if it were to subsequently drop back down below it.
 Merely approach it, and it becomes increasingly difficult to make trades that bring in more salary than they send out, or even sign minimum-salary players when injuries strike.
 It is a constant menace floating in the distance.